jsdelivrbot/east-bay-open/2018/index.md

-The person who posts the highest score on an individual hole (Frank Bauch had the highest last year with 13) and the person who posts the highest overall score will cover the engraving cost for the winner (it's cheap, I think it is like $10 or something.)
-Everyone will get to putt at the 19th hole for a chance at a free game.
+The person who posts the highest score on an individual hole (Frank Bauch had the highest last year with 13) and the person who posts the highest overall score through 32 holes will cover the engraving cost for the winner (it's cheap, I think it is like $10 or something.)
+Everyone will get to putt at the 19th hole for a chance at a free game, which can be redeemed the following year.

 ## How does this differ from usual minigolf?